YehLi/xmodaler/docs/tutorials/write_models.md

         return outputs
 ```

-In this code, we implement a new encoder following the interface of the `torch.nn.Module` class, and register it into the ENCODER_REGISTRY.
+In this code, we implement a new encoder following the interface of the `torch.nn.Module`, and register it into the `ENCODER_REGISTRY`.
 After importing this code, X-modaler can link the name of the class to its implementation.
 Therefore you can write the following code:
 ```
 cfg = ...   # read a config
 cfg.MODEL.ENCODER = 'MyEncoder' # or set it in the config file